WillCauldron/WebGazer/GORILLA_DEV.md

 However, the call to rAF can be blocking - requiring all of the functionality within the rAF loop to finish executing before the browser can begin processing the next frame.
 If too much *stuff* is trying to happen within a rAF loop, the refresh rate of the device will slow down and the accuracy of stimuli/screen presentation timing will suffer as a result.
 The default Webgazer packages uses rAF to collect and process predictions from the stream, which is fine in a standalone application that won't be using rAF for anything else.
 However, if rAF is being used elsewhere, the additional load on the loop quickly reduces timing accuracy.

 We noticed this, along with the javascript behavioural experiments packages JsPSych, in March/April 2021.
-JsPsych saw the same issues that we did in our own webgazer component: (https://github.com/jspsych/jsPsych/issues/1700)[Inaccurate trial timing with webgazer extension] and ultimately chose to fork the Webgazer repository to implement a fix (https://github.com/jspsych/jsPsych/issues/1671)[6.3.1 Release Notes].
+JsPsych saw the same issues that we did in our own webgazer component: [Inaccurate trial timing with webgazer extension](https://github.com/jspsych/jsPsych/issues/1700) and ultimately chose to fork the Webgazer repository to implement a fix [6.3.1 Release Notes](https://github.com/jspsych/jsPsych/issues/1671).
 While at that time we didn't fork the Webgazer repo, we did make alterations to the base webgazer.js file (which can still be viewed/reviewed through the browser developer console).

 Within